Carlmundo/ipxwrapper-w2/README.md

 Basically this fork makes the following enhancements / workarounds:

-- when `ipxwrapper` iterateingF the network interfaces, if netmask of an inteface is `255.255.255.255`, we will enumerate the local route table.
-Usually it (e.g. PGY) adds rules in table for all remote IPs in this VLAN (virtual LAN).
+- when `ipxwrapper` iterateing the network interfaces, if netmask of an inteface is `255.255.255.255`, we will enumerate the local route table.
+Usually it (e.g. PGY) adds rules into table for all remote IPs in this VLAN (virtual LAN).
 We can find out these remote IPs by checking whether they and local VLAN IP are in the same subnet masked by `255.255.0.0` (rather than by `255.255.255.255`).
-For example, given local VLAN ip as `172.16.1.16`, remote ip `172.16.2.3` is considered in same VLAN.
+For example, given local VLAN ip as `172.16.1.16`, remote ip `172.16.2.3` is considered in the same VLAN.
 We cache all of such identifed VLAN ips somewhere.

 - later when `ipxwrapper` wants to send a UDP broadcast packet, instead of broadcasting to a broadcast address (it doesn't work since this VPN doesn't support it), it unicasts to all of the